Match Group Transforms

 Custom Transform Library

 This is a flexible feature which allows you to bespoke/tailor a match to cater for the unique nature of each User's data.
-A list of required transforms can be configured using ‘Category’ & ‘Custom Transform Library Configuration’ screens in 'Custom Settings' option under 'Settings' menu.
-The screen below allows you to configure transform parameters for ‘Custom Transform Library’:
+You can configure transform parameters for 'Custom Transform Library’, choosing from the 'Category' dropdown list of custom transformations already loaded into the App or you can create and choose from your own custom transformations once added.

 Extract Characters

-This is used to eliminate whole word(s) from left or right end of the data.
+This is used to eliminate whole word(s) from left or right end of the data, based on its position.
 Choose to extract a set number of words, left or right on the string.
 The screen below allows you to configure transform parameters for ‘Extract Word’:

 Remove Characters